jschwarzwalder/aws-sdk-php/docs/guide/commands.rst

     // step is the last step before transferring an HTTP request.
     $list->append('sign', $middleware);

-    // Now transfer the command and see the var_dump data.
+    // Now transfer the command and see the var_dump data
     $s3Client->execute($command);

 .. _command_pool: